 The Kohl’s Art Generation Studio is now open every day the Museum is open throughout the Museum’s renovation, so swing by anytime to create art!
 Each month features a different theme, and the projects are always changing!
 See the Kohl’s Art Generation Studio for more details.

-Imagine a vehicle that brings creativity and ingenuity into your community—a mobile art experience that’s like an extension of the Milwaukee Art Museum, where kids not only take part in fun projects, but also grow and learn through art!
+Imagine a vehicle that brings creativity and ingenuity into your community—a mobile art experience where kids not only take part in fun projects, but also grow and learn through art!
 That’s the idea behind Kohl’s Color Wheels, a van that will make appearances at community festivals and educational events throughout the year.